acaceresg1/acaceresg1/README.md

 ## Hi Community

 Alfredo Cáceres speaking.
-A few years ago, when I was working in Azerbaijan as Chemical Engineer my mentality changed, reaching my limit, which uncovered a strong feeling for helping others.
+A few years ago, when I was working in Azerbaijan as Chemical Engineer my mentality changed, which uncovered a strong feeling for helping others.
 One of the ideas I thought could have the highest impact would be working on social and sustainable data science projects, but first I had to develop my data science skills to be able to connect all the dots to create something revolutionary.
 Since then, I have completed a dual degree with an IMBA and a Master in Business Analytics and Big Data at IE University in Madrid which helped me a lot developing all the skills needed for my initial purpose.